Victoria’s Secret’s Shanina Shaik Stuns In Plunging Swimsuit On A Yacht

 The star – who’s certainly no stranger to stripping down to her bikini – admitted in a past interview with Women’s Health that she actually works out four to five days a week.

 “For about an hour and a half – either with my trainer Justin Gelband or, my local gym, the Dog Pound, in New York.
-I mix it up – either with pilates-type moves or high intensity cardio like skipping or cycling,” Shaik said of her go-to exercises.
+I mix it up – either with pilates-type moves or high intensity cardio like skipping or cycling,” Shanina said of her go-to exercises.

 Shanina added, “I do a lot of stretching and toning moves using small weights with higher reps to achieve that long lean look.”